itsmevjnk/ArduinoDonut/README.md

 ## Supported hardware

-Theoretically, this sketch should run on any Arduino-compatible MCU with at least 2K of RAM (e.g. ATmega328/Arduino Uno).
+Theoretically, this sketch should run on any Arduino-compatible MCU with at least 4K of Flash memory (i.e. program storage space) and 256 bytes of RAM (e.g. as low as ATtiny45/85, or ATmega328/Arduino Uno).

 This sketch has been confirmed to be working on the ESP32 and Arduino Mega.